littleKyrie/Cloth-Simulation-System/README.md

 # GAMES103-HW2
 ## Introduction
-In this case, we will see a piece of cloth fall down and collision with a ball.
+In this case, we will see a piece of cloth falling down and colliding with a ball.

 ## Representation
 We can use a simple mass-spring system to represent the cloth.